People Who Are Highly Self-Conscious Often Use These 16 Phrases In Conversation

 Beautiful latin couple talking and smiling looking happy while having a coffee date at a beautiful cafe

 Highly self-conscious people often attribute their accomplishments to luck rather than their abilities.
-Saying stuff like this showcases their struggle with imposter syndrome and their difficulty accepting praise or recognizing their own achievements.
+Saying stuff like this showcases their struggle with imposter syndrome, per the American Psychological Association, and their difficulty accepting praise or recognizing their own achievements.

 14. “Do you think they liked me?”